 How can insights help brands be more responsive?

-“If you can fix it in the moment, it can prove how good you are,” he said.
+“If you can fix it at the moment, it can prove how good you are,” he said.
 “Think about how listening to the customer isn’t just about thanking them for the future but doing something right now!”

 Jenn said that’s much better than getting a survey a month later.
 “I don’t remember what I did a month ago.
-And if there was a problem, I would have brought it up already.”
+And if there were a problem, I would have brought it up already.”

-Responsiveness in customer service helps business
+Responsiveness in customer service helps businesses.